harshPsxk/mern-dashboard/Readme.md

 Important: Users must have the 'dashboard' permission to access and sign in to the dashboard.

+Important: After the creation of the alert please run simulate.js that file is responsible for acting as if the device is pushing data.

 Note: For simplicity, the .env file is included in the repository, although it is generally not recommended for security reasons.